davidnwright/making-humanities-matter-contrib/maker-or-assasin-revision-2.md

-#####Maker or Assassin: The Charred Aura of the Re-made - Contribution to Making Humanities Matter - David N. Wright
+#####Exchanging Communities: Towards a Paradigm for Fabrication in the Humanities - Contribution to Making Humanities Matter - David N. Wright

 ----